Nikon D3500 Review : A compact and likable DSLR for beginners

 ProductPriceLink

-Nikon D3500 DSLR with two lens Kit₹ 40000 – ₹ 46000Buy Now
+Nikon D3500 DSLR with two lens Kit68,590Buy Now

 Nikon D3500 Review Conclusion:

-Nikon D3500 is no doubt a perfect camera for beginners or unprofessional in the field of photography.
+Nikon D3500 is no doubt a perfect camera for beginners or unprofessionals in the field of photography.
 But still, there are some spots where it lacks a bit of functionality and performance.
 A touch screen could have been a blessing but mind it you are paying for the best in this price range and when I say the best yeah I mean it.
-Well, if someone asks me which one is a better camera, Nikon D3500 or Canon EOS Rebel T7 (Rebel 2000D outside the USA) I would just say that use both of them and then ask yourselves.
+Well, if someone asks me which one is a better camera, Nikon D3500 or Canon EOS Rebel T7 (Rebel 2000D outside the USA) I would just say that use both of them and then ask yourself.
 Believe me, it is as hard a question as that of an engineering exam question.

 Now, after review and comparison, I would like to say that, in the last 2-3 months I used it in every possible light condition as you can see in my Instagram feed, and I am quite impressed with the camera and its performance.
 From capturing the moon to the tiniest insect in my garden, it never disappointed me, it is outstanding and I loved it.
-So if you are searching for a DSLR camera on a budget and a bit confused with all the available options Choose Nikon D3500.
+So if you are searching for a DSLR camera on a budget and are a bit confused with all the available options Choose the Nikon D3500.

 You May Also Like